Have you ever marveled at the power of a well-crafted establishing shot when watching a movie?

 Establishing shots serve as a way to begin a story visually.
 They give the audience a clear picture of the setting, including where and when the scene takes place.
 It’s all about setting the stage for the film!

 The establishing shot plays a vital role in giving context, setting the tone, and immersing the audience in the story.
-Crafting a well-executed establishing shot can evoke emotions, build suspense, and capture the viewer’s imagination.
+Shooting and editing a well-executed establishing shot can evoke emotions, build suspense, and capture the viewer’s imagination.

 For example, consider the opening shot of the city skyline in Blade Runner or the breathtaking aerial view of Hogwarts in the Harry Potter film franchise.